 \subsubsection{Rays and Points Sampling}

-By assuming our target object is within a bound, we can further regularize the supervision of our implicit model.
-Given an AABB $\{\mathbf{p}_{min},\mathbf{p}_{max}\}$ and a set of camera views with images, we first sample $N_r$ rays with a uniform distribution in the views.
-Then, for each ray, we calculate its intersection depth with the AABB.
-Based on the intersection depth $\{d_{near}, d_{far}\}$, the preset max depth $d_{max}$, and the measured depth $d(\mathbf{r})$, we can classify the ray into 5 types, as shown in Fig. \ref{fig:rays}: \begin{enumerate} \item{\makebox[5.6cm]{Rays with no intersection: } $d_{near}>d_{far}$.} \item{\makebox[5.6cm]{Rays with no depth measurement: } $d(\mathbf{r})=None$.} \item{\makebox[5.6cm]{Depth out of measurement range: } $d(\mathbf{r})>d_{max}$.} \item{\makebox[5.6cm]{Depth out of bounding box: } $d(\mathbf{r})>d_{far}$.} \item{\makebox[5.6cm]{Rays with valid depth measurement: } $Others$.} \end{enumerate} We treat 1) and 2) as invalid rays, as they do not contribute to the reconstruction.
-We treat 3) and 4) as free rays, providing free space information in the bounding box.
-We treat 5) as valid rays with good depth measurement, providing object occupancy information.
+With the object bounding box, We can further guide the sampling and regularize the supervision of our implicit model.
+Given an AABB $\{\mathbf{p}_{min},\mathbf{p}_{max}\}$ and $N_r$ rays uniformly sampled from the images, we first calculate their intersection by solving a system of linear equations.
+Based on the intersection depth $\{d_{near}, d_{far}\}$ and the measured depth $d(\mathbf{r})$, we can classify the rays into 4 types, as shown in Fig. \ref{fig:rays}: \begin{enumerate} \item{\makebox[5.6cm]{Rays with no intersection: } $d_{near}>d_{far}$.} \item{\makebox[5.6cm]{Rays with no depth measurement: } $d(\mathbf{r})=None$.} \item{\makebox[5.6cm]{Depth out of bounding box: } $d(\mathbf{r})>d_{far}$.} \item{\makebox[5.6cm]{Rays with valid depth measurement: } $Others$.} \end{enumerate}

+We treat 1) and 2) as invalid rays, as they do not contribute to the reconstruction.
+We treat 3) as free rays, providing free space information in the bounding box.
+We treat 4) as valid rays with good depth measurement, providing object occupancy information.

-We constrain sample points using the AABB to only count useful information.
-For free rays, we sample points in a stratified way: we evenly divide the depth range $\{d_{near},d_{far}\}$ into $N_f$ sub-intervals and sample one point in each.
-For valid rays, we use depth-guided sampling: we sample $N_s$ points near the estimated surface following a normal distribution $\mathcal{N}\left(d(\mathbf{r}),{\sigma_s}^2\right)$.
-These can focus more on surface regions and create a fine-grained model.
+We constrain sample points using the AABB only to count useful information.
+For free rays, we sample $N_f$ points in a stratified way.
+For valid rays, we sample $N_s$ points near the estimated surface following a normal distribution $\mathcal{N}\left(d(\mathbf{r}),{\sigma_s}^2\right)$ which can focus more on surface regions and create a fine-grained model.